mparno/fenics-web/source/programmers-reference/cpp/la/BlockVector.rst

 .. note::

-    The documentation on this page was automatically extracted from the DOLFIN C++ code and needs to be edited and expanded.
+    The documentation on this page was automatically extracted from the DOLFIN C++ code and may need to be edited or expanded.

 .. cpp:class:: BlockVector

     .. cpp:function:: BlockVector(uint n_=0, bool owner=false)

         Constructor

+    .. cpp:function:: BlockVector* copy() const

+        Return copy of tensor

     .. cpp:function:: const BlockVector& operator*= (double a)